apereo/cas/development/protocol/CAS-Protocol.md

 ## Versions
 The current CAS protocol is the version 3.0.
 The draft version of the protocol is available as [part of the CAS codebase](https://github.com/Jasig/cas/blob/master/cas-server-protocol/3.0/cas_protocol_3_0.md), which is hereby implemented.
 It's mainly a capture of the most common enhancements built on top of the CAS protocol revision 2.0.
-Among all features, the most noticeable update between versions 2.0 and 3.0 is the ability to return the authentication/user attributes in the `/serviceValidate` response.
+Among all features, the most noticeable update between versions 2.0 and 3.0 is the ability to return the authentication/user attributes through the new `/p3/serviceValidate` response (in addition to the `/serviceValidate` endpoint, already existing for CAS 2.0 protocol).

 ## Web flow diagram